McNairy County, Tennessee: Controversies

-The Selmer Elementary School principal failed to report abuse claims after evidence revealed Principal Simon was notified of abuse allegations on numerous occasions between October 2021 and December 2021.The report states that Simon did not notify the Department of Children Services of these claims, which as a school employee is a violation of Tennessee law as a mandatory reporter.
+The Selmer Elementary School principal failed to report abuse claims after evidence revealed Principal Simon was notified of abuse allegations on numerous occasions between October 2021 and December 2021.
+The report states that Simon did not notify the Department of Children Services of these claims, which as a school employee is a violation of Tennessee law as a mandatory reporter.

+A McNairy County school board member was charged with choking his teen co-worker in May 2023.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 564 sqmi, of which 563 sqmi is land and 0.8 sqmi (0.1%) is water.

 The major highways U.S. Route 64 (east-west) and U.S. Route 45 (north-south) pass through McNairy County and intersect in Selmer.
 Between the late 1990s and mid 2010s, both highways were upgraded to four lane divided highways, giving the county quicker access to the surrounding areas.
 McNairy County's position on Route 64 places it on the historic Lee Highway, which stretches from New York to San Francisco.

 State Highways 22 and 57 also pass through the county.
 SR 22 along the eastern portion intersecting with US 64 in Adamsville, and SR 57 through the southern portion intersecting with US 45 in Eastview.
+Highways 22 and 57 intersect as well in Michie.